surifirstpin/biplus_documentation/docs/New Website.md

-## We Are FirstPin
+## We re FirstPin
 Your Technology Partner
-We are Product B
+We are Product and Service based Company from India

 We Provide a business analytical tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of or clients business.